-- 1. Start Acronis True Image OEM. - 2.
-On the sidebar, click Active Protection, and then click Settings. - 3.
-The page contains the following settings: - Automatically recover files after blocking a process-When you block a process, there is still possibility that your files were modified.
-If this check box is selected, Acronis True Image OEM recovers the files from their temporary copies or your backups, after blocking a process. - Protect Acronis True Image files from ransomware-Acronis True Image OEM will protect its own processes, and your backups and archives, from ransomware.
+- 1. Click Protection on Acronis True Image OEM the side bar, then click Settings, and go to the Active Protection tab. - 2.
+Switch on the Antiransomware Protection toggle to protect your computer from potentially harmful applications and processes that run in the background. - 3.
+Select the options that you want to enable. - Automatically recover files after blocking a process Though a process was blocked, there is still a possibility that your files were modified.
+If this check box is selected, Acronis True Image OEM recovers the files as follows.

+Acronis True Image OEM searches the following locations for the latest file versions to recover.